 How To Clean A Stainless Steel Toaster Oven?

 If the exterior of your oven is stainless steel, you should use a stainless steel cleaner to wipe it down.
 My favorite one is Weiman.
-This is best applied with a micro fiber towel to avoid streaking.
+This is best applied with a microfiber cloth to avoid streaking.
 Stainless steel cleaner is meant for cleaning and shining the outside of your toaster oven only.

 Lessons Learned About Cleaning a Toaster Oven

 The lesson I learned after cleaning my toaster oven is that I need to clean it more often.
 It’s more difficult to clean if you let it go too long.
 This is especially true if you cook lots of greasy foods like drumsticks and bacon in your toaster oven.
-I use this oven more than anything else in my kitchen and I want to keep it looking clean.
+I use this oven more than anything else in my kitchen and I want to keep it looking clean, so I hope to get on a schedule of regular cleaning.
 Will I be able to do it?